 If you want a multi-day, design-led wedding that reflects your lifestyle and entertains guests with seamless experiences, you need a wedding planner.

 If you’ve already planned your wedding yourself and simply need someone to ensure it runs smoothly, you may choose a wedding coordinator.
+Confusion tends to arise when these roles are discussed as interchangeable, rather than sequential.

 At Roberta Burcheri Events, our clients almost always require comprehensive planning with built-in coordination.
 That means you benefit from both worlds: a meticulous strategy from the start and flawless delivery at the end.